SexChrLab/SCC-alignment/Tutorial_Gene_Expression.md

 # Tutorial for sex chromosome complement aware gene expression quantification

-This page describes how to use the code provided to do sex chromosome complement aware variant calling using the test data files from Genome in a Bottle using the telomere-to-telomere reference genome (CHM13v2).
-Here we describe general variant calling for indiviual samples against the sex chromosome complement versions of the human reference genome, not for identification of variants between two groups of samples such as tumor versus normal somatic mutation calling.
+This page describes how to use the code provided to do sex chromosome complement aware variant calling using the RNA sequencing data from Genome in a Bottle.
+This tutorial will describe how to use two methods for gene expression quantification-- full alignment to sex chromosome complement reference genome and feature counts, and pseudoalignment to sex chromosome complement reference transcriptome.
+The first is more comprehensive but takes more time and compute power, the second is faster and used quite frequently for gene expression analysis.

-# Download DNA sequencing data for testing
+# Download RNA sequencing data for testing

-Listed in `03a_SCC-aware_VariantCalling` module, download DNA sequencing data for testing.
+Listed in `03b_gene_quantification_RNAseq` module, download RNA sequencing data for testing.

 ```